andabaka/tree_canopy_height/README.md

 3. Run the main script `tree_canopy_height.R`

-The main output is an interactive HTML map that can be opened in any web browser, allowing exploration of different aspects of Zagreb's urban forests.
+The main output is an interactive HTML map that can be opened in any web browser, allowing exploration of different aspects of Zagreb's urban trees.

 ## Results
 The analysis reveals significant disparities in tree canopy coverage across Zagreb's districts, with values ranging